gayeongpark/gayeongpark.github.io/_posts/2024-04-26-AI-Modeling-Vector-Embedding.md

 4. Calculate similarity using dot product(particularity calculate cosine between these ones) between the `query embeddings` and `plot_embeddings`.

-5. Display most similar movie title and plot (limit 5)
+5. Display most similar movie title and plot (limit 5) with the query